atulkamble/DevOps-MITAOE/01 Automation-App.md

 Step-by-step guide to creating a sample application that demonstrates the use of **CodeCommit**, **CodeBuild**, and **CodeDeploy**.
 The application will be a simple web server (Node.js) that gets deployed on an EC2 instance using AWS services.

+Here’s the detailed information for creating the repository:

+### **Repository Name**: `SampleWebApp`

+### **Description**:
+A simple Node.js web server application demonstrating the use of AWS CodeCommit, CodeBuild, and CodeDeploy for continuous integration and continuous deployment (CI/CD) on an EC2 instance.

+### **Tags**:
+- Node.js
+- AWS CodeCommit
+- AWS CodeBuild
+- AWS CodeDeploy
+- CI/CD Pipeline
+- EC2 Deployment
+- DevOps

 ### Prerequisites:
 1. **AWS CLI** installed and configured.
 2. **IAM Role** with necessary permissions (CodeCommit, CodeBuild, CodeDeploy, EC2 access).